gyorilab/mira/mira/examples/decapodes/decapodes_vs_decaexpr_composite/README.md

 ## Decapodes JSON files

-The decapodes JSON files are generated from the DecaExpr JSON files by running the following code (in julia).
+The decapodes JSON files are generated from the DecaExpr julia models files by running the following code (in julia).
 To run this code, julia has to be installed.
 Then the dependencies need to be installed as well. julia is pretty explicit about what needs to be installed, so if you have julia installed and try to run this code, it will tell you what needs to be installed if any dependencies are missing and how to do it.
 Typically, it involves running `import Pkg; Pkg.add("PackageName")` in the julia REPL.

 ```julia